kaylommy/note-taker-11-challenge/README.md

 ![alt text](./public/assets/images/note-taker-page.png 'Note taker screenshot')

 ## Note
 The commit after 'first commit' contains most of my code because I made a mistake on pushing and accidentally pushed all my files and could not properly access my code.
 So I created a new repo.
+Also worked on some of this project with Michael Freeman.